Flask-tastic Admin Panel: A Step-by-Step Guide to Building Your Own

 Now, only users with the 'Admin' role can access the admin panel.

-Forest Admin soon to save the day
+Forest Admin to save the day

 Building a Flask admin panel is a crucial step in developing a web application, as it provides a centralized platform for managing the application's data, users, and other essential components.